suggestionio/ecommerce_toolkit/README.md

 # <a href="http://www.ecommerce-toolkit.com">Ecommerce Toolkit</a>

-A collection of Ecommerce platforms, tools and applications..
+A collection of Ecommerce platforms, tools and applications.
 The essential list to build your online store.

 The goal is to build a categorized community-driven collection of very well-known resources.